akong4110/Infodemiology/README.md

 If we were to have done 30 iterations using the old method it would have taken: 1.725 hours.

-With this procedure I have improved our search algorithm, it now takes 2.93% of the original time it would have to conduct a 30 iteration sample of a search for a given query.
+With this update I have improved our search procedure, it now takes 2.93% of the original time it would have to conduct a 30 iteration sample of a search for a given query.